lfborjas/almanac/README.md

 see [swiss-ephemeris](https://github.com/lfborjas/swiss-ephemeris).)
-Given an interval and a set of queries, it will efficiently traverse ephemeris in daily increments (plus more direct interpolation for the Moon, since daily traversal is too coarse for its average speed,) and return a `Seq` (from `containers`) of `Events`.
-One can then choose to inspect the extracted events to calculate when _exactly_ they happen (this is recommended as an extra step, only on demand, since exactitude calculation needs to do some numerical interpolation, vs. simple fast daily perusal.)
+Given an interval and a set of queries, it will efficiently traverse ephemeris in daily increments (plus more direct interpolation for the Moon, since daily traversal is too coarse for its average speed,) and return a [`Seq`](https://hackage.haskell.org/package/containers) of `Events`.
+One can then choose to inspect the extracted events to calculate when _exactly_ they happen -- this is recommended as an extra step, only on demand, since exactitude calculation needs to do some numerical interpolation, vs. simple fast daily perusal.

 This library was incubated in my [laboratorium](https://natal-chart/laboratorium), with some further refinements.